Weak integrability breaking and level spacing distribution: Level spacing distribution in the XXZ chain and its perturbations

 Therefore first order perturbation theory does not introduce a repulsion between levels, so the exponential distribution is unchanged.

-When carrying the perturbative calculation to second order, the resulting energy levels turn out to be numerically unstable and no meaningful statistics can be constructed.
-For the two-level system above, an exact calculation of the energy levels shows that the off-diagonal term leads to level repulsion, which is responsible for changing the level spacing distribution.
+{When extending the perturbative calculation of the level spacing statistics to second order, the resulting energy levels turn out to be numerically unstable and no meaningful statistics can be constructed.} For the two-level system above, an exact calculation of the energy levels shows that the off-diagonal term leads to level repulsion, which is responsible for changing the level spacing distribution.
 However, a perturbative evaluation of the two nearby energy levels results in

 which is unstable in the vicinity of a level crossing due to the presence of the energy difference denominator.
 As a result, the order of integrability breaking cannot be deduced by considering level spacing distribution of the spectrum obtained in perturbation theory in the coupling $g$.